zecellomaster/the-projection-room/README.md

 # Welcome!

+**Update (11/14/20)**: The final calls have been made by all major networks, and it appears Joesph R. Biden Jr. [has won the electoral college 306-232](https://www.nytimes.com/interactive/2020/11/03/us/elections/results-president.html?action=click&pgtype=Article&state=default&module=styln-elections-2020&region=TOP_BANNER&context=election_recirc), a margin of 74 votes.
+Ironically, this is the same result as Donald J. Trump's 2016 victory over Hillary R. Clinton (if the faithless electors are discarded).
+The state calls are enough to do some preliminary analysis (which will come eventually), but the overal vote count will still take time, so a more in-depth look about where the model failed and succeeded will be a bit longer down the road.

+As for what is next, [both of Georgia's senate seats are going into runoffs](https://www.nytimes.com/2020/11/14/us/politics/georgia-runoffs-senate-control.html) that will occur early next year and this site will attempt to forecast (perhaps even live forecast) those races.
+A lot is still to come, so stay tuned!

+*Note: This model has been locked since 11/03.
+On that day, I wrote about what it was forecasting.
+You can still find that article [here](https://docs.google.com/document/d/1V6jIQTXFkJLPBknkXslr5KtGvBdZ2AzCw2xey2JpaTo/edit?usp=sharing).

 Before we dive in, is important to note a couple of things:

 1) This forecast is based a lot on polling data, and while better quality polls are weighted more than worse ones, it is still subject to pollster error and is only a snapshot in time.